RDH looking at Certificate Programs Online

 There are also Public Health Bachelor and Master’s degree programs.
 If you enjoy the administrative side of healthcare, or would like a hybrid part-clinical, part-administrative role, a degree may help you secure that type of position over someone with the public health certificate only.

-4. Laser Certificate
+4. Laser Certificate for RDHs

 The use of lasers for preventative, therapeutic and cosmetic treatments are on the rise.
 Laser Technology continues to become more sophisticated, allowing a dental hygienist to expand their repertoire of services.
 The most basic diode lasers on the market can allow a hygienist to perform services such as laser bacterial reduction, sulcular debridement, dentinal hypersensitivity treatment, and more versatile lasers allow for treatment options like lip plumping, whitening and TMJ pain therapy.